Model Adapters: The Semantic Engine

 void model;3.
 LlamaIndex

-llm-core normalizes ALL of them into a single lifecycle of ModelStreamEvent objects.
+llm-core turns these variations into a single lifecycle of ModelStreamEvent values.

 graph LR